ballerina-platform/ballerina-dev-website/learn/guides/ballerina-openapi-support.md

 $ bal openapi -i <openapi contract>  [--tags < "tag1","tag2">]
 ```
 - ##### `--operations`
-To generate the Ballerina client or service stub with a subset of operations defined in the OpenAPI contract, use the options `--operations` and specify the operations you need as specified in the OpenAPI definition.
+To generate the Ballerina client or service stub with a subset of operations defined in the OpenAPI contract, use the `--operations` option and specify the operations you need as specified in the OpenAPI definition.
 ```bash
 $ bal openapi -i <openapi contract> [--operations <"op1", "op2">]
 ```